AlexanderDefuria/METALLIC/README.md

 There are four notebooks for comparing the result.
 You can use them to create comparison tables and specific plots.

+For "comparison_score_for_*" files, I just copied the data from the tables from "comparison-2" file, which is convenient and then plot the result.

+The comparison_plot_all is based on all the datasets and we take F1 score for example.

 # exp_validation
 This folder contain the results of four meta-learning algorithms.